samirkape/awesome-go-bot/README.md

 Interactive bot version of https://awesome-go.com.

-Additionally,
+Additionally, you can

-* You can also filter the list by Github repo star count.
+* Filter the list by Github repo star count.
-* Get list of top Go repositories by simply sending *Top N* to telegram bot where N is any number in betwen 0 to maximum number of packages (around 2100 as of now).
+* Get top Go repositories by simply sending *Top N* where N is any number in betwen 0 to maximum number of packages (around 2100 as of now).

 ### Sync